 Paul is a CERTIFIED FINANCIAL PLANNER™ certificant and an IRS Enrolled Agent, as well as a member of the Financial Planning Association of Georgia.
 A frequently quoted expert for national publications, Paul’s thoughts on financial topics have appeared in The Wall Street Journal, Forbes, Reuters and Kiplinger, among many other publications.

-Paul is the author or co-author of many articles for the firm’s Sentinel newsletter, including:
+Paul is a frequent contributor to our daily blog, "Current Commentary."
+He is also the author or co-author of many articles for the firm’s Sentinel newsletter, including:

-- “Ten Reasons To Sell A Mutual Fund Other Than Poor Performance” (November 2015, online edition) and
+- “Ten Reasons To Sell A Mutual Fund Other Than Poor Performance” (November 2015), and

 - “A New Tool To Address Special Needs” (April 2015).